-Date: August 20, 2015

-RE: Conceptual Location, Character and Extent Review of the Greater Richmond the east; UDC No. 2015-19

-Transit Company plans for a Bus Rapid Transit system along Broad Street, N. N. 14th Street and E. Main Street from the intersection of W. Broad Street and Staples Mill Road on the west to the intersection of E. Main Street and Orleans Street on
+- Date: November 5, 2015 - RE: Final Location, Character and Extent Review of the Greater Richmond Transit Company plans for a Bus Rapid Transit system along Broad Street, N. 14th Street and E. Main Street from the intersection of W. Broad Street and Staples Mill Road on the west to the intersection of E. Main Street and Orleans Street on the east; UDC No. 2015-19(2)